Cash Flow from Operating Activities in SaaS (Examples and Formula)

 Paying close attention to cash flow from operating activities in your financial reporting allows you to provide the strongest foundation for your company’s financial narrative, which can make or break securing the next round of funding.

 What Counts as Cash Flows from Operating Activities?

 Cash flow from operating activities only considers core cash inflows and outflows due to business activities.
 It doesn’t account for money from investing activities or lenders (those are the other two parts of your cash flow statement).

 - Cash inflows from operating activities include any new product or subscription sales or upsells, existing accounts receivable, or interest paid to the business.

-- Cash outflows from operating activities consider any spend to keep business operations going, such as payroll, and any cost of revenue (ad spend and so on).
+- Cash outflows from operating activities consider any spend or cash payments to keep business operations going, such as payroll, and any cost of revenue (ad spend and so on).
 But it also includes taxes paid, accounts payable, and rent.

 There are two ways of calculating cash flow from operating activities: the direct and the indirect methods.
 The direct method calculation follows cash as it comes into and leaves the business.
 The result is a broadly accurate picture of your day-to-day cash standing.